A crowd-funding campaign will hopefully make the dream wedding of Tasmanian couple Lee Bransden and Sandra Yates a reality.

 Lee Bransden, 75, is terminally ill with end-stage chronic obstructive pulmonary disease and has been given just weeks to live.

-Her dying wish is to travel to New Zealand to marry her partner, Sandra Yates, 57, – but they could not afford to make the trip.
+Her dying wish is to travel to New Zealand to marry her partner, Sandra Yates, 57.
+But they cannot afford the trip.

-“It’s something that she really wants and I agree with it – I think it should be a formally recognised relationship,” Sandra said.
+“It’s something that she really wants and I agree with it.
+I think it should be a formally recognised relationship.

 “I’m sure there are people in equally the same situation who have the absolute need to be in a recognised marriage.”

 The Devonport couple has been companions for 30 years and in a relationship for eight years.

 Australian Marriage Equality national director Rodney Croome said the campaign was launched after the couple contacted him for support.

 “Every Australian couple should have the right to legally wed.

 “Their dire situation is also a reminder that marriage equality is an urgent reform that needs to be resolved now, not some distant or trivial issue that politicians can put to one side.”